stitchfix/stitchfix.github.io/_posts/2014-01-06-rails-app-templates.md

 The ability to quickly create and deploy an application is crucial to avoiding a monolithic architecture.
 I touched on this in my
 [talk at RubyNation][3], as well as [my post][4] here, but a key part of that ability is to script the actual creation of the application so that it's ready for your infrastructure and your team.
-At Stitch Fix, we  use Ruby on Rails for most of our applications and, fortunately enough, Rails provides a handy feature called [applicaiton templates][1] that allows you to script the creation of a new applications with whatever boilerplate you need.
+At Stitch Fix, we  use Ruby on Rails for most of our applications and, fortunately enough, Rails provides a handy feature called [application templates][1] that allows you to script the creation of a new applications with whatever boilerplate you need.

 For example, internal apps at Stitch Fix use Google Apps and OmniAuth for login, Twitter Bootstrap (with a customized skin) for
 CSS, RSpec for tests, and a smattering of other gems needed for deployment to Heroku.
 Setting this up by hand for new apps can be error prone and